 • Climate change and emissions are now firmly on the global agenda of both governments and companies with a greater emphasis on long-term sustainability.

-• Regulation has propelled ESG into the mainstream, as directives governing pension schemes and individual investors require further considerations around ESG.
+• Regulation has propelled ESG Factors into the mainstream, as directives governing pension schemes and individual investors require further ESG considerations.

 • A greater focus on company governance and “doing the right thing” has also put further pressure on individual companies to be more transparent around equal rights for their employees.